scala/scala-parser-combinators/README.md

 The latest stable release is 1.1.2.

-Experimental milestone 1.2.x milestones are available.
-Since 1.2.0-M1, Scala 3 is supported.
+Experimental milestone 1.2.x milestones are available that include Scala 3 support.

 ## Documentation